Chetanareddy18/NextGen-Cloud-Backup/README.md

 🔹 Clean Modern UI

-A minimal, responsive HTML interface using:
+Minimal and responsive interface built with:

 HTML5